 The Cost to Purchase an Investment

 The first factor is how much it will cost to purchase an investment in terms of fees and commissions.
-While most investors have gotten wise to not paying up front commissions for funds, I still see many funds with upfront costs.
+Most investors have gotten wise to upfront commissions when buying funds, but there are still many funds with upfront costs.

-There can also be redemption costs when you sell a fund, usually to dissuade investors from selling or moving in and out of asset classes based on valuations.
+There can also be redemption costs when you sell a fund, usually to dissuade investors from selling or moving in and out of asset classes.

 For example, even low cost leader Vanguard has a 1% purchase fee for both its retail and institutional Long Term Corporate Bond Index Fund Admiral Shares (VLTCX and VLCIX).